rack/rack-attack/README.md

 ## How it works

-The Rack::Attack middleware compares each request against *whitelists*, *blacklists*, and *throttles* that you define.
+The Rack::Attack middleware compares each request against *whitelists*, *blacklists*, *throttles*, and *tracks* that you define.
 There are none by default.

  * If the request matches any whitelist, it is allowed.
 Blacklists and throttles are not checked.
  * If the request matches any blacklist, it is blocked.
 Throttles are not checked.
  * If the request matches any throttle, a counter is incremented in the Rack::Attack.cache.
 If the throttle limit is exceeded, the request is blocked and further throttles are not checked.
+ * If the request hasn't matched whitelisted, blacklisted, or throttled, all tracks are checked.

+## About tracks

+`Rack::Attack.track` doesn't affect request processing.
+It's an easy way to log and measure requests matching arbitrary attributes.

 ## Usage

-Define blacklists, throttles, and whitelists as blocks that return truthy values if matched, falsy otherwise.
+Define whitelists, blacklists, throttles, and tracks as blocks that return truthy values if matched, falsy otherwise.
 A [Rack::Request](http://rack.rubyforge.org/doc/classes/Rack/Request.html) object is passed to the block (named 'req' in the examples).

+### Whitelists

+    # Always allow requests from localhost
+    # (blacklist & throttles are skipped)
+    Rack::Attack.whitelist('allow from localhost') do |req|
+      # Requests are allowed if the return value is truthy
+      '127.0.0.1' == req.ip
+    end

 ### Blacklists